dimfeld/website/posts/angular_to_svelte.md

 import { doThis } from './configs';
 ```

-This works for our own services where we have control over how they are exposed.
 But for third-party Angular packages, we can't easily do this.
 Svelte components sometimes need access to things like `ui-router` to create links to other places in the app, or `$mdDialog` to show dialogs using the existing system.

 Eventually all of these third-party services will be replaced with more modern ones that aren't dependent on Angular, but for now we created a hack solution by defining a `services` object in a file.
 The Angular module-level `run` function fills that object in with the various services, and then Svelte components can `import` that object and access the services they need.
 It's a horrible hack, but it works fine.
 Over time, we are converting our Angular services into normal modules that can be imported from anywhere.